Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 Word Limit

 500–3,000 words.
-If the script exceeds 3,000 words, you may include a 250-word summary.
+If your full script is more than 3,000 words, you may provide a 250-word summary.

 Back to top